theleftcoast/swarm-simplex-bootstrap/readme.md

 ```

 #### Bounded Minimization with Nelder-Mead Simplex, Ackley function example (successful convergence)
 This starting point is close to the global minimum for the Ackley function.
 There are no local minima between this starting point and the global minimum.
-The nelder_mead algorithm quickly converges to the global minimum.
+The 'nelder_mead' algorithm quickly converges to the global minimum.

 Input:
 ```python